Owen Smith: Economic issues

-Smith opposes austerity and has been strongly critical of Chancellor George Osborne's plan of public spending cuts.
+Smith claims he opposes austerity and has been strongly critical of Chancellor George Osborne's plan of public spending cuts.
 In May 2010, he apologised for an online article in which he compared the coalition government's austerity programme to domestic violence.
 As Shadow Work and Pensions Secretary, Smith attacked the government's welfare reforms, calling the bedroom tax "unlawful and discriminatory".
 He followed the party whip by abstaining on the Welfare Reform and Work bill at its second reading on 20 July 2015, after voting for an amendment that set out the party's objections to aspects of it.
 On 27 October, Smith followed the party whip by voting against the bill at its third reading.

 In regard to tax, Smith promised to reverse cuts in Corporation Tax due to take place up until 2020 whilst reversing the cuts made to Capital Gains Tax and Inheritance Tax in the Summer Budget.

 At the launch of his party leadership campaign in July 2016, he proposed that £200 million be invested to "rebuild Britain", defined by the BBC as "building new infrastructure and council housing".
 He also suggested that income tax rates on the highest paid should be increased, with a top rate of 50%, saying that recent party policy had been "too timid".
 In an interview with The Guardian in mid-July, Smith said that housing – doubling the number of homes built – would be an important part of his platform.

 Employment

 In late July 2016, Smith pledged that, if elected as Leader of the Labour Party, he would ban zero-hour contracts and end the salary freeze for public sector workers, stating that "the public sector pay freeze cannot continue while the costs – of housing and heating, transport and childcare – continue to rise".
 He said he would also reintroduce Wage Councils for hotel, shop and care workers, most of which were abolished during the 1980s and 1990s.
 He said about the councils that "I think there's a real case for re-inventing modern wage councils, operating sector by sector, looking at the specific terms and conditions in individual sectors and arguing for better terms and wages for workers in those sectors ...
 They are very powerful way in which you have an independent debate about the right wage levels and argue in that forum for better terms and conditions".

 In his 2016 leadership bid, Smith released proposals for policies aimed at improving workers' rights, such as a repeal of the "Trade Unions Act" and a commitment to ensure workers' representation on remuneration committees.
-Smith also proposed replacing the current Department of Work and Pensions with a new 'Ministry for Labour' and a revived Department for Social Security.
+Smith also proposed replacing the current Department for Work and Pensions with a new 'Ministry for Labour' and a revived Department for Social Security.